'This is 40': See Joanna Gaines' joyful birthday post ... and baby bump!

 After five seasons and 79 episodes, the couple ended their "Fixer Upper" series earlier this month.

-But the home renovations experts saved one of their sweetest reveals for the very last episode, which aired April 3.
+But the home renovation experts saved one of their sweetest reveals for the very last episode, which aired April 3.

 Viewers watched as Chip gathered their children together to help plant one last magnolia tree as he shared why the tree has become the symbol of the family business.